cryptobiu/MATRIX/README.md

 * `numOfRepetitions` - How Many times MATRIX will execute the protocol
 * `numOfInternalRepetitions` - How many times the protocol will be executed on single run.
 * `isPublished` - Indicate if the protocol was published.
-* `isExternal` - Indicate if the protocol external to libscapi library - NOTE: It is very important to set this option for any non-libscapi project or the MATRIX tool will explode and burn any small villages nearby including small furry pets living in said villages, very sad.
+* `isExternal` - Indicate if the protocol external to libscapi library.
 * `regions` - AWS regions to execute the protocol.
 * `workingDirectory` - The directory of the protocol and the data related to the protocol.
 * `resultsDirectory` - Directory to copy to the results files from the servers.
 The directory is local directory at the MATRIX system computer.